50th Commemoration of the Landmark In Re Gault Decision

-Please join the Earl Carl Institute at Thurgood Marshall School of Law and the Juvenile Crime Prevention Center at Prairie View University for the commemorantion of the 50th Anniversary of In Re Gault which set a precendent for juvenile justice and the protection of juvenile's constitutional rights.
-The event will be held in the McCoy Auditorium at the Barbara Jordan Mickey Leland School of Public Affairs on the campus of Texas Southern University from 10am-4:15pm on March 2, 2017.
+On March 2, 2017 from 10am-4:15pm, please join the Earl Carl Institute at Thurgood Marshall School of Law and the Juvenile Crime Prevention Center at Prairie View University for the commemoration of the 50th Anniversary of In Re Gault which set a precedent for juvenile justice.

 Earn 6.0 hours/2.75 hours of CLE credit.
 Program topics:

 A Historical Perspective of Juvenile Justice: Significance of In Re Gault & Its Progeny

 Best Practices in Certification Hearings